Fulbright Scholar-In-Residence Programme

 The Fulbright Scholar-in-Residence Programme is for US academic institutions to host New Zealand (or other foreign) academics to teach and internationalise their campus, curriculum and communities.
 Preference is given to institutions that otherwise have limited opportunities to participate in the Fulbright Scholar Programme.
-Approximately 45 awards valued at up to US$26,100 plus travel and allowances are granted each year, towards one semester or full academic year of teaching, curriculum development and campus activities.
+Approximately 45 awards valued at up to US$26,100 plus travel and allowances are granted each year, towards one semester or full academic year of teaching, curriculum development and campus activities

-Closing date: 21 October 2013
+Closing date: 14 October annually

 The Fulbright Scholars-in-Residence programme is especially appropriate for small liberal arts colleges, minority-serving institutions, and community colleges, many of which do not often have the opportunity to host visiting scholars.